← Back to Tutorials

 Step 4: Review Your EMI Breakdown

-The calculator displays comprehensive results:
+The calculator displays:

-• Monthly EMI: The fixed amount you'll pay every month
+• Monthly EMI: Amount payable every month

-• Total Interest: The cost of borrowing money
+• Total Interest: Cost of borrowing

 Understanding the Amortization Schedule

-Example: ₹30 lakh home loan at 8.5% for 20 years (EMI = ₹25,793)
+Illustration: For a ₹30 lakh home loan at 8.5% for 20 years:

 Practical Examples

-Example 1: First-Time Home Buyer
+Example 1: Home Loan Scenario

-• Loan Amount: ₹48 lakhs
+• Loan Amount: ₹48 lakh

 • Interest Rate: 8.75%